 Ethnological & Cultures of the World Museum

 If you are looking for free things to do in Barcelona on Sunday, the Ethnology Museum might be a starting point for a different outlook and interpretation of your social surroundings.
-With a collection of five continents, audiovisual and multimedia content, this museum is also a great starting place to learn about Catalan culture, traditions, and craftsmanship.
+With a collection of five continents and audiovisual and multimedia content, this museum is also a great starting place to learn Catalan culture, traditions, and craftsmanship.

 World Cultures Museum Centre de Cultura Contemporània de Barcelona

 Located in El Raval, the museum and arts center focusing on creative research and knowledge production has free admission on Sundays after 3 pm.

 The Maritime Museum of Barcelona is an exciting place to learn about vessels, boats, shipyards and galleys, and the evolution of the sea economy in Catalonia.
 Housed in the Barcelona Royal Shipyards in a building of Gothic architecture, this museum fits in the real-size replica of the flagship of the Christia fleet of the 16th century.
 Free admission on any Sunday from 3 pm.